dumunari/my-kubestronaut-journey/journey-roadmap/5-CKS/[EN]Exam Tips.md

 * Here you will be asked to apply some security configurations to cluster components.
 You will be provided a kube-bench report to guide you on this task, so read it carefully;
 * NetworkPolicies are here again.
 You will be asked to use them to secure cluster access.
 * Remember Ingresses?
 They are also back.
 Here you will be asked to create/change an Ingress with the additional TLS configuration.
 Make sure you are sharp creating TLS Secrets.
 * One task that seems easy but is very tricky is verifying binaries.
 DO NOT trust your eyes.
-Generate the hash for each binary and add it to a file, them compare both files contents.
+Generate the hash for each binary and add it to a file, them compare both files contents using the diff command.
 I don't know if it's the best way to do it, but that's how it worked for me.

 Cluster Hardening - 15%
 * ServiceAccounts will be explored here, but most in a way for you to make sure they don't have extra permissions.
 Also, automounting may also appear here.
 Remember how to configure it at Pod and ServiceAccount levels.